UIUC-Helium-Recovery/.github/documentation/summer-goals.md

 - [ ] Create RPi health analysis/alert script(s)

+- [ ] Finish setting up RPi dev workflow
+    - [ ] Make sure crontabs are the same throughout and are implemented as such
+        - [ ] Use sudo to do this

 - [ ] Set up website dev workflow
     - [ ] Figure out how to locally (cross-platform) connect to shared directory